“What?! A Gashadokuro?! You must be joking!”, Sakaki exclaimed.

 “The last one appeared half a century ago…” he whispered as he scratched his head.

 A famine broke fifty years ago in the Western region when the Northern territory of Raven Heart just having subjugated the West.
-Many people believe that the West lost because of the shortage in food supply when their crops died because of a drop in temperature.
+Many people believe that the West lost because of the shortage in food supply when their crops died due to the sudden drop in temperature.
 The situation didn’t improve after the conquest, and finally, a Gashadokuro appeared in a small city of Nark.
 It took demon hunters a month to track it down and another 3 days to slay it.

 A Gashadokuro spawns from the bones of the dead in a famine, its strength fuelled by the vengeance immediately prior to their passing.
 They are very stealthy demons indeed.
 These abominable ossifications accelerate the downfall of humanity, serving a catalyst of doom, induce a vicious cycle that prey on humans who are also about to fall to famine.
 They feed on their bones and can burgeon in size and power.